Partitioning Perfect Graphs into Stars: Bipartite permutation graphs

-We now prove that $\Psol$ does not contain any pair of stars~$X\neq Y \in \Psol$ in Configurations~I, II, III or~IV.
-For each configuration we proceed by contradiction: assuming a pair of stars is in this configuration, we construct an \starpartition{s}~$\Psol'$ with a strictly smaller score than $\Psol$.
+We now prove that a minimum-score \starpartition{s} $\Psol$ does not contain any pair of stars~$X\neq Y \in \Psol$ in Configurations~I, II, III or~IV (see \cref{fig:crossing}).
+For each such configuration, we construct an \starpartition{s}~$\Psol'$ with a score strictly smaller than~$\Psol$.